+THE DEPTH AND MATERIAL TYPE OF THE BELOW GRADE BRIDGE ABUTMENTSIS UNKNOWN.
+REMOVE EXISTING FOUNDATIONS AS NEEDED TO INSTALL PROPOSED DRILLED SHAFTS AND ABUTMENTS.

+PARTIAL REMOVAL OF THE EXISTING GABION WALLS ON THE SOUTHEAST CORNER OF THE BRIDGE IS INCLUDED WITH ITEM 202 – STRUCTURE REMOVED, OVER 20 FOOT SPAN, AS PER PLAN.
+SEE DETAIL THIS SHEET.

 ITEM 503, COFFERDAMS AND EXCAVATION BRACING AS PER PLAN:

 THE DESIGN SHOW ON THE PLANS FOR TEMPORARY SUPPORT OF EXCAVATION IS ONE REPRESENTATIVE DESIGN THAT MAY BE USED TO CONSTRUCT THE PROJECT.
-THE CONTRACTOR MAY CONSTRUCT THE DESIGN SHOWN ON THE PLANS ORE PREPARE AN ALTERNATIVE DESIGN TO SUPPORT THE SIDE OF EXCAVATIONS.
+THE CONTRACTOR MAY CONSTRUCT THE DESIGN SHOWN ON THE PLANS OR PREPARE AN ALTERNATIVE DESIGN TO SUPPORT THE SIDE OF EXCAVATIONS.
 IF CONSTRUCTING AN ALTERNATIVE DESIGN FOR TEMPORARY SUPPORT OF EXCAVATION, PREPARE AND PROVIDE PLANS IN ACCORDANCE WITH C&MS 501.05.
 THE DEPARTMENT WILL PAY FOR THE TEMPORARY SUPPORT OF EXCAVATION AT THE CONTRACT LUMP SUM PRICE FOR COFFERDAMS AND EXCAVATION BRACING, AS PER PLAN.
 NO ADDITIONAL PAYMENT WILL BE MADE FOR PROVIDING AN ALTERNATIVE DESIGN.

 INCLUDE ALL HP14x117 (50 KSI STEEL), CONCRETE, FLOWABLE FILL, 3”x10” TIMBER LAGGING, AND BEDROCK CORING WITH ITEM 503 COFFERDAMS AND EXCAVATION BRACING, AS PER PLAN.